Place Poelaert

 The Place Poelaert (French, /fr/) or Poelaertplein (Dutch, /nl/) is the largest square in Brussels, Belgium, measuring 155 by 50 m.
 It is named in honour of Joseph Poelaert, the architect of the Palace of Justice.

 The square is located close to the Place Louise/Louizaplein and the Small Ring (Brussels' inner ring road).
-It is served by Louise/Louiza metro station (on lines 2 and 6 of the Brussels Metro), as well as the homonymous tram stop (on lines 8 and 92).
-From the lower part of town, it is also possible to take the public Poelaert Elevators up to the square.
+It is also connected to the lower town by the Poelaert Elevators.

 History and layout

 The Place Poelaert is the result of major filling and clearing works begun in 1867 for the Palace of Justice's construction.
 The initial development project, which provided for a large square in a semicircle (1862), could not be implemented due to Joseph Poelaert's sudden death.
 Consequently, this square does not have an architectural unity in the buildings that surrounds it, nor the belvedere coming from the original plan, and instead constitutes a vast transit space unsuitable for pedestrians, not functioning as an urban square but as a roundabout for cars preventing the appropriation of the place by walkers.
 In 1905, it was the scene of prestigious commemorations for the 75th anniversary of Belgian independence.